Head to Lourmarin on Fridays for Market Day

-Early on Friday morning, around when the clock chimes eight, the sound of clanking metal posts gently peppers the air.
-White vans fill the car park outside my door, and market stalls spring up in Lourmarin’s Place Henri Barthélémy spilling out along the streets.
+Early on Friday morning, when the clock chimes eight, the sound of clanking metal posts gently peppers the air.
+White vans fill the car park outside my door, and market stalls spring up in Lourmarin’s Place Henri Barthélémy, spilling out along the streets.
 Friday is market day in Lourmarin, and as I grab my basket, no matter how many times I’ve ambled through its’ stalls, I wonder, ‘what might I find today?’

 Discover Caroline’s Shutters and Sunflowers stroll through this dynamic weekly market in the Luberon.
 Her beautiful photos guide you on a visual shopping trip to some of the best market stalls for produce, local cheese, pottery and fabric.
 All that before a coffee stop.

 There is a market somewhere in the Luberon every single day of the week.
 Most markets start at around 8:00 am and end at about 1:00 pm.
 In the summer months, there are also several evening markets.
 Check the exact times of the market you plan to visit, as there can be some variation throughout the year and the region.
 Here is a complete list of markets in Provence and the Côte d’Azur by day of the week.

 However, not every market is as charming as the one in Lourmarin on Fridays.
 So, it helps to have expert advice on where to visit and why.
 Caroline shares some of her (other) favourite markets in this post.

 Author Marjorie Williams wrote this terrific guide to the Markets of Provence.
 The book is full of tips for market-goers.
 This pocket-sized book readily fits into a purse or market bag.
 Read more about Marjorie Williams here.

 Things to do in Lourmarin